open-horizon/open-horizon.github.io/docs/mgmt-hub/docs/index.md

 - Currently **only supported on Ubuntu 18.x, Ubuntu 20.x, and {{site.data.keyword.macOS_notm}}**
 - This script is not yet compatible with docker installed via Snap.
 If docker has already been installed via Snap, remove the existing docker snap and allow the script to reinstall the latest version of docker.
-- The {{site.data.keyword.macOS_notm}} support is considered **experimental** because I ran into this [docker bug](https://github.com/docker/for-mac/issues/3499) while testing.
+- The {{site.data.keyword.macOS_notm}} support is considered **experimental** because I ran into this [docker bug ](https://github.com/docker/for-mac/issues/3499){:target="_blank"}{: .externalLink} while testing.
 Making some of the recommended changes to my docker version and settings enabled me to get past the problem, but I'm not sure if others will hit it or not.
-- The deployment can be customized by overriding environment variables in [deploy-mgmt-hub.sh](https://github.com/open-horizon/devops/blob/master/mgmt-hub/deploy-mgmt-hub.sh).
+- The deployment can be customized by overriding environment variables in [deploy-mgmt-hub.sh ](https://github.com/open-horizon/devops/blob/master/mgmt-hub/deploy-mgmt-hub.sh){:target="_blank"}{: .externalLink}.
 The variables can be found near the top of the script, right after the usage message and command line parsing code.
 All `*_PW` and `*_TOKEN` environment variables and variables in the form `VAR_NAME=${VAR_NAME:-defaultvalue}` can be overridden.

 As **root** run: